rchac/uisp-mikrotik-freeradius/README.md

 This script pulls customer IP addresses from UISP.
 Customers in good standing have their corresponding equipment MAC addresses added to FreeRadius' allowed MAC addresses.
-This allows you to do basic DCHP auth to prevent unauthorized DHCP leases.
-You would toggle the radius option for your DHCP server and enable radius for the mikrotik that hands out your DHCP leases.
+This allows you to do basic DHCP auth to prevent unauthorized DHCP leases.
+You would toggle the radius option for your DHCP server and enable radius for the mikrotiks that hand out your DHCP leases.
-Define your DHCP server mikrotiks in mikrotikDHCPRouterList.csv For suspended customers, their corresponding IP addresses are added to a MikroTik firewall list "uisp_suspended".
+Define your DHCP server mikrotiks in ```mikrotikDHCPRouterList.csv``` For suspended customers, their corresponding IP addresses are added to a MikroTik firewall list "uisp_suspended".

 Suspended clients will have traffic redirected to your UISP instance IP address via this NAT rule.